-Name of student: Year group: roup: to withdraw your child fro and Health Education pro 1.
-Which sex education .
+Name of student: Year group: to withdraw your child fro and Health Education pro .
 Which sex education topics do you wish to withdraw your child from?
-2. Why do you wish to v withdraw your child from t these topics?
-3. How do you intend to provide information and guidance on this topic(s) at home? further with a member of our Senior Leadership G ur child will not take part i ed into the Academy to di Group and Curriculum for L n any lessons covering a ife Lead Teacher.
-We education' when they are provide a 'catch-up' prog e within 3 terms of their 16 back in to learning about 6 th birthday.
-If this is the carticologics they have missed.
-20). ase, the Academy will For further information, p lease see the Academy I Relationships, Sex and He ealth Education policy.
-Date of meeting: Meeting with: Following this meeting I do / do not want to withdr aw my child from sex edu cation.
+2. Why do you wish to w vithdraw your child from t hese topics?
+3. How do you intend to provide information and guidance on this topic(s) at home? further with a member of our Senior Leadership G Ir child will not take part i ed into the Academy to di Group and Curriculum for L n any lessons covering a ife Lead Teacher.
+We education' when they are within 3 terms of their 10 within 3 terms of their 10 ramme to inform them of back in to learning about 6 th birthday.
+If this is the c topics they have missed.
+20). ase, the Academy will For further information, p lease see the Academy Relationships, Sex and He ealth Education policy.
+Date of meeting: Meeting with: Following this meeting I o do / do not want to withdr aw my child from sex edu cation.
 Printed name: Relationship with child: Signed: Date: